severak/lunarender3/README.md

 - unreverse reversed y coordinate
 - handle missing tiles gracefully
+- handle broken tiles gracefully
-- bind other interfaces to be able to
+- bind other interfaces to be able to host demo on server
+- derive zoom levels above 14 from zoom 14
+- be able to write rules in lua
+- optimize a lot